Meet our Team

 Dr. Tiffany Brimberry

 Dr. Tiffany Brimberry is a Licensed Psychologist who is both a traumatic grief/loss specialist and trauma psychologist who has worked with a specialized focus on treating adult survivors of physical, sexual, emotional, and mental abuse.
-She has worked in a multitude of settings over the last nine years, including inpatient hospitals, outpatient residential, community mental health facilities, and nonprofits.
+She has worked in a multitude of settings throughout her career, including inpatient hospitals, outpatient residential settings, community mental health facilities, private practice, and telehealth forums.
 She earned her Psy.D in Clinical Psychology with a Concentration in Traumatic Stress Psychology from Adler School of Professional Psychology in 2015.
 She completed her research and dissertation, focusing on grief and loss amongst a social networking society.
 She is passionate about collaboratively walking alongside individuals who have undergone adversities in their lives to find hope in the darkness, and to envision and apply their strengths to achieve recovery.
 She believes in creating a secure and supportive environment, where one can feel empowered while also fostering one's goals toward healing.
 Dr. Brimberry believes the grief and healing process following trauma is individualistic and unique to each client.
 As such, she helps cultivate a space for both the overwhelming emotion and the desire for making meaning moving forward.

 Therapist, Doctoral Trainee